genagorlin/GenaAI/replit.md

 - AI should stay within the "canon" of her writings and exercise instructions
 - When uncertain about her position, ask rather than assert
 - Avoid diluting her framework with generic self-compassion language
+- **Exercises: USE VERBATIM TEXT** - When guiding clients through exercises, the AI must use the exact wording from step instructions and supporting files.
+No paraphrasing, no "improving" the language.
+Quote directly when referencing materials.

 **Working Process:**
 1. Receive feature request